xari/xari-dev/content/blog/horizontal-bar-plot/index.md

 }
 ```

-Before we get to the Y axis though, I'd like to rotate the X axis labels by 45 degrees.

 We're now going to use a scale to do the work that was done manually in the previous post on [binding data to text elements](../d3-scales).
 In the code below, we're creating a scale for the Y axis using the names of the beers, and then setting it's `range` to the plot height.